 Hard Drive Bad Sectors Types

-As was mentioned before, there are two types of bad sectors: physical and logical.
+There are two types of bad sectors: physical and logical.
 These sectors occur due to various reasons but result in the same complication for the user – data loss.
 There are various features that help distinguish these two types of bad sectors.

 Physical bad sectors occur on the hard drive after physical damage.
 The read/write heads of the hard drive may have come into contact with the platter, scratching the data of the disk.
 The damage can also occur if dust or moisture inserts the inner part of the drive.